-The Board of Trustees shall be empowered to dismiss from his/her position any Officer, At-Large Trustee, Regional Trustee, Associate Regional Trustee, Premedical Associate Trustee, Resident Trustee, International Trustee, Associate International Trustee (2003) or Executive Director of the Association, who has failed to perform the duties of his/ her position, providing that the person in question shall have the opportunity to answer the charges against him/her in writing or in person before a meeting of the Board of Trustees.
-A vote of at least two-thirds (2/3) of the voting members of the Board of Trustees shall be necessary for such dismissal.
+The Board of Trustees shall be empowered to dismiss from his/her position any Officer, At-Large Trustee, Regional Trustee, Associate Regional Trustee, Premedical Associate Trustee, Resident Trustee, International Trustee, Associate International Trustee (2003) or Executive Director of the Association, who has failed to perform the duties of his/her position, providing that the person in question shall have the opportunity to answer the charges against him/her in writing or in person before the Board of Trustees votes on the question of dismissal.
+(2005) A vote of at least two-thirds (2/3) of the voting members of the Board of Trustees shall be necessary for such dismissal.